 5. Ditto British Dressage Shows.
 And yes, tweed is perfectly acceptable in the dressage arena at the lower levels, whatever the H&H dressage editor says.

-6. You see more pictures of event horses on holiday on twitter than competition shots.
+6. You start to see pictures of event horses on holiday on Instagram rather than competition shots.

 8. Event riders will soon be tweeting about their skiing injuries (if we’re allowed to go), rather than their eventing injuries.